tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:Parameter
 - Preferred Label: Parameter
-- Definition: A value that, when provided to a test Specification changes the behavior of the test in a defined manner.
+- Definition: A placeholder for a value that, when provided to a test Specification changes the behavior of the test in a defined manner.
 - SubClass Of: SolutionsConcept
-- Comments: An extension to the original fitness for use framework as described in Veiga et al., 2017.
+- Comments: A Parameter is a Formal Parameter for which an Argument is an Actual Parameter that replaces it to determine the behavior of a Specification.
+An extension to the original fitness for use framework as described in Veiga et al., 2017.

 ********************